Get Out The Door Faster with These Doorknob Pockets for Keys, Glasses, Pet Supplies

 Construction is easy.
 Just zigzag the edges and make a few seams.
 The project folds at the bottom, so directional prints may be a challenge on this design.

-You’ll need our Stiff Stuff and Fusi-Bond Lite for this project.
+Use our unique Stiff Stuff and Fusi-Bond Lite interfacing products for this project.

 Try our Stiff Stuff Craft Pack, item SLG107SQ.
 Each pack includes four 10″ squares.
 Also available on a 10yd (SLG107) or 20yd (SLG10720) bolt.